zzonyo/trust-docs-test/source/index.html.md

 Note: <BR>
 - If a stop limit order is created but not yet triggered, the topic won’t send an update.
 Only when this stop limit order is triggered but not yet traded, the topic will send out an update with event type as “creation”.
 And also, inside the update, the order type is no longer as “buy-stop-limit” or “sell-stop-limit”, but changing to “buy-limit” or “sell-limit”.<BR>
-- If an order is filled immediately as taker then no such event.
+- If an order is filled immediately as taker then no such event.<br>

 ```json
 {